If you’re saving for a child’s higher education, there are some provisions in the Tax Cuts and Jobs Act that you should know about.

 Coverdells have always stood in contrast to 529 plans, the latter of which is a popular tax-free vehicle used by millions of people to save for college — not primary or secondary school.

-Yet under the proposed Tax Cuts and Jobs Act, Coverdells would go the way of the dodo as a standalone savings vehicle.
-They would effectively merge with 529 plans.
-That means you would be able to apply the funds in your 529 plan to pay for elementary and secondary education — not just qualifying higher-education expenses.
+Yet under the Tax Cuts and Jobs Act, Coverdells go the way of the dodo as a standalone savings vehicle, according to CNBC.
+They convert to 529 plans, which are now eligible to pay for private elementary and secondary education — not just qualifying higher-education expenses.

-The Tax Cuts and Jobs Act also calls for the repeal of employer-paid tuition assistance of up to $5,250.
+Earlier versions of the Tax Cuts and Jobs Act also called for the taxation of employer-paid tuition assistance of up to $5,250, which was previously exempt from tax.
+This also died in committee, according to Elite Daily.

-Employers are likely to push back hard on this provision because they like to offer tuition assistance to attract and retain top talent.
+Employers are likely to pushed back hard on this provision because they like to offer tuition assistance to attract and retain top talent.
 Plus, tuition assistance is deductible for the company offering it.

 But that’s not the only kind of tuition assistance that’s in the crosshairs of the tax bill.

-Moving to the plus side of the ledger, the Tax Cuts and Jobs Act would help defray the costs of tuition, fees and course materials in college by increasing the amount of aid available under the American Opportunity Tax Credit (AOTC).
+Moving to the plus side of the ledger, the Tax Cuts and Jobs Act helps help defray the costs of tuition, fees and course materials in college by retaining aid available under the American Opportunity Tax Credit (AOTC).

 “You can get a maximum annual credit of $2,500 per eligible student,” the IRS writes about where the tax credit currently sits.